 Oceans, large bodies of saline water, cover approximately 72% of the Earth’s surface.
-97% of the water on Earth is contained within its oceans.
-Though little is known about the origin of our planet’s oceans, it is estimated that they formed in the Hadean period and was responsible for the emergence of life on Earth.
+The oceans contain 97% of the water on Earth.
+Little is known about the origin of our planet’s oceans.
+It is estimated that they formed during the Hadean period and were responsible for the emergence of life on Earth.
 Historically, the world was thought to have four oceans: the Pacific, Atlantic, Indian, and Arctic.
-However, in many countries, an additional ocean, the Southern (or Antarctic) ocean is also counted.
-Together, these five oceans of the world are responsible for influencing the climate and weather patterns on the planet and are part of the carbon and water cycle that are so vital to life on Earth.
-The oceans of the world also host 230,000 marine species although more might be discovered if humans were to explore the greater depths of the oceans.
+However, in many countries, the Southern (or the Antarctic) Ocean is also counted.
+Together, these five oceans of the world are responsible for influencing the climate and weather patterns on the planet.
+They also help in maintaining the carbon and water cycle that are vital to life on Earth.
+The oceans of the world host around 230,000 marine species.
+More species might be discovered if humans were to explore the greater depths of the oceans.
 Here, we present the five oceans of the world, their boundaries and dimensions, habitat and biodiversity, threats and other key features.

 5. Arctic Ocean